cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.1. ....
 Roadmap after CT 1.4.31
 A.2. ....
 Successor projects using Java/Eclipse and C#/.NET
 A.3. ....
 Possible areas for further development -- Future features, ideas A.4. ....
-Using CrypTool v1 on Linux
+Using CrypTool 1 on Linux

 Abbreviations used:
 CT1  CrypTool 1 = CrypTool version 1 (the version delivered with this readme)
-CT2  CrypTool 2 = CrypTool version 2 (runs under .NET)
+CT2  CrypTool 2 = CrypTool version 2 (uses .NET; runs under Win32)
 JCT  JCrypTool  = Java-CrypTool (runs under Win32, Linux and MacOS)